Drugs, Surgeries, & Injections are Failing … We Have the Solution!

 What Causes Peripheral Neuropathy?

 There are many causes of neuropathy.
 Approximately 30% of neuropathies are “idiopathic,” or of an unknown cause.
 In another 30% of cases, the cause is diabetes.
 Other neuropathy causes include autoimmune disorders, tumors, heredity, nutritional imbalances, infections or toxins.

 Thousands of people suffer from neuropathy.
-This condition is a collection of disorders that occurs when nerves of the part of the nervous system outside of the brain and spinal cord, known as the peripheral nervous system are damaged.
-Generally referred to as peripheral neuropathy.
+This condition is a collection of disorders that occurs when nerves of the part of the nervous system outside of the brain and spinal cord, known as the peripheral nervous system, are damaged.
+This is generally referred to as peripheral neuropathy.
 This happens due to damage to nerve axons, and usually causes pain and numbness in the hands and feet.
 Traumatic injuries, metabolic disorders, infections, and exposure to toxins are all possible causes, but one of the most common causes of neuropathy is diabetes.